projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

       $ sudo virt-manager

 #.
-Verify that you can see the main menu as shown in :numref:`vmmanager-debian` below.
+Verify that you can see the main menu as shown in the figure below.

    .. figure:: images/debian-uservm-1.png
       :align: center